willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 abstract patterns that are classified with almost perfect confidence on ImageNet trained object detection networks.

-<##todo Add visual comparison of different activation maximisation techniques>

 A simple technique for gauging what features a neuron might have learnt is to generate a set of inputs by searching through the examples used to train the network and collecting the top-$n$ example that minimally and maximally excite a chosen neuron.
 The variety of images in the top-$n$ excitation example set give clues to the invariants of the neuron.

+A visual comparison of results of the main methods for activation maximisation is presented in [@fig:am:method-comparison]

+![A comparison of the results of different methods for activation maximisation, the generated images come from the authors respective papers[@simonyan2013_DeepConvolutionalNetworks;@mahendran2016_VisualizingDeepConvolutional;@nguyen2016_Synthesizingpreferredinputs]](media/images/activation-maximisation-comparison.pdf){#fig:am:method-comparison}

 ### Feature map inversion {#sec:vis:feature-map-inversion}